 We all have our ups and downs, and sadness is often mistaken as depression.
-However, sadness is not always an aspect of depression.
+But, sadness is not always an aspect of depression.
 Sometimes apathy, anger and reckless actions can be signs of depression.

 At some point most of us have wondered what depression feels like.